OatLatteMan/nodejs-practice/README.md

 - Session-based login system using `express-session`
 - "Remember me" option sets cookie expiration to 7 days
-- Redirection based on login status (e.g., logged-in users are redirected from `/auth` to `/welcome.html`)
+- Redirects users to `/welcome.html` if already logged in
+- Supports password change (while logged in)
+- Logout clears the session properly

 ---